pranavgundu/Strategy-Board/README.md

 ### https://frcteam834.github.io/StrategyBoard2025/

+> This app is intended for tablets in landscape mode.
+However, it should work on most platforms

 ### Install as a PWA

 For the best experience, especially on mobile devices, install the website as a Progressive Web App (PWA).